Admirals (company)

-Admirals (formerly known as Admiral Markets) is a trading platform based in Tallinn, Estonia, providing access to forex, contracts for difference (CFDs) and foreign exchange transactions across various financial markets.
-Established in 2003 by Alexander Tsikhilov, the company is listed on the Nasdaq Nordic stock exchange and holds 11 licenses in different countries.
+Admirals (formerly known as Admiral Markets) is an Estonian online brokerage group based in Tallinn, Estonia, providing access to foreign-exchange trading and contracts for difference (CFDs).
+Established in 2003 by Alexander Tsikhilov, the company operates through several licensed entities.

 History

-Admirals was established on the 26th of February, 2003, in Tallinn, Estonia, by a former engineer of Russian origin who had previously owned Admiral Telecom, an internet service provider in Russia.
-In the early 2000s, Tsikhilov decided to relocate his business to Europe.
-In 2003, he registered a security and commodity contracts broker Admiral Markets.
-The company secured a license from the Estonian Financial Supervisory Authority, Finantsinspektsioon, in 2009.
+Admirals was established on 26 February 2003 in Tallinn, Estonia, by a former engineer of Russian origin who had previously owned Admiral Telecom, an internet service provider in Russia.
+In the early 2000s, Tsikhilov relocated his business to Europe.
+In 2003, he registered Admiral Markets as a securities and commodity contracts brokerage.
+The company secured a licence from the Estonian Financial Supervisory Authority, Finantsinspektsioon, in 2009.

-In 2017, Admiral Markets issued public bonds but raised only €1.8 mln of the intended €5 mln.
+In 2017, Admiral Markets raised €1.8 mln through a public bond offering with a maximum size of €5 mln.
 The bonds were listed on Nasdaq Tallinn's Baltic Bond List in January 2018.
 In 2019, the company received recognition as the Best Forex Company in Estonia from the Global Banking & Finance Awards and formed partnerships with Trading Central, Acuity and Dow Jones & Company to provide an analytics portal for its clients.

-According to Estonian Postimees, in H1-2020 the group generated net revenues of €9.1 mln, a sharp drop from the €31.6 mln earned in the same period last year.
-The company's profit of €19.1 mln, meanwhile, turned into a loss of €1.6 mln.
-The company was awarded ADVFN International Financial Awards in 2021.
+According to Estonian Postimees, in H1 2021 Admiral Markets AS generated net trading income of €9.1 mln, a sharp drop from €31.6 mln in the same period of 2020.
+A €19.1 mln profit in H1 2020 turned into a €1.6 mln loss.
+The company received an award at the 2021 ADVFN International Financial Awards.

 In March 2021, Admiral Markets rebranded as Admirals and updated its logo.
-That same year, it was one of the first major retail brokers to end zero-fee trading policies, introducing commissions on Stock CFDs and ETF CFDs, while also banning penny stocks.
+That same year, it became one of the first major retail brokers to end zero-fee trading policies, introducing commissions on stock CFDs and ETF CFDs, while also banning penny stocks.

-As of 2022, the company operated in 18 countries, and served clients in over 145 countries.
-Admirals maintained its core offices in Estonia, Jordan, Cyprus, Malaysia and the UK.
-However, due to the war in Ukraine and subsequent European sanctions, Admirals reduced its workforce in its Minsk office from 150 to 30 employees, despite previously using this office as a key development center.
+As of 2022, the company operated in 18 countries and served clients in over 145 countries.
+Admirals maintained core offices in Estonia, Jordan, Cyprus, Malaysia and the United Kingdom.
+However, due to the war in Ukraine and subsequent European sanctions, Admirals reduced its workforce in its Minsk office from about 150 to 30 employees, despite previously using this office as a key development center.

-In the first half of 2023, Admirals reported reported a 51% decrease in revenue and a net loss of €4.8 mln while the operating expenses increased by 24%, marketing expenses decreased 55% and value of trade dropped 4% to €448 billion compared to the same period of 2022.
-The fall in trading volume occurred against the background of growth in the number of clients (according to the company's statement, by 57%).
-With €74.2 million in shareholders' equity, the firm's balance sheet comprised approximately 45% of liquid assets.
-The company withdrew its Estonian license, attributing the decision to the availability of a Cypriot license and a desire to avoid regulatory duplication, though in the past it had cited multiple licenses as an advantage.